ateschan/glowing-succotash/README.md

 Right click on project -> open module settings -> modules -> Use java8_202 sdk -> Click "+" directly under the SDK option -> "JARS or directories" -> Click on all jarfiles and add them as modules. <br />
 </p>

-You may need specific vm flags for your run configuration.
-This lets my machine render the 3d models.
-Otherwise you may not see them.
+You may need specific vm flags for your run configuration. <br />
+.This lets my machine render the 3d models.
+Otherwise you may not see them.<br />
 -Dprism.forceGPU=true